siennathesane/windows/README.md

   * It should be exceedingly obvious what the syscall does.
   * There should be examples when possible!
 You shouldn't have to go to Stack Overflow just to understand an interface.

-Because nothing in life is free, there are some tradeoffs when consuming this package instead of `golang.org/x/sys/windows`.
+There are some tradeoffs when consuming this package instead of `golang.org/x/sys/windows`.

 * To provide a simple interface on method receivers, we do a deep copy from the unexported syscall.
   * While not slow, there is a lot of reflection that takes place.